trojanink/University-projects/Laboratories in C programming/README.md

 Contain sections in C.

-In every folder there is a more detailed description of each project.
+In every folder there is a more detailed description of each project in Greek language.